FAQs

 Q. How can I find work in film archives?

 A. Have a worthwhile skill.
-Check out the training courses and qualification schems worldwide.
+Check out the training courses and qualification schemes worldwide.
 A summary of some of these is given on the FIAF website.
-In the UK, the main source is the MA in Film Studies with archiving option run by the University of East Anglia.
-There are a site for volunteer work in film archives, Volunteering in Audiovisual Archives.

 Q. What was the first…?